 Business Solutions The face-to-face meeting continues to be the bedrock of good business, and the businesses investing in it are the only ones seeing returns on investment.

-From video conferencing to social media, one thing remains the same in the modern world of business: nothing can replace a face-to-face meeting.
+Even with video conferencing and social media, one thing remains the same in the modern world of business: nothing can replace a face-to-face meeting.
 It is still how business gets done.

 This year’s forecast

-Business travel spending within the United States is projected to reach more than $295 billion in 2015.
-Total person-trip volume is also on the rise, and expected to increase to $492.1 million trips this year.
-A healthier domestic economy and a stronger U.S. dollar make it more affordable for businesses to put travelers on the road.
+Business travel spending within the United States was projected to reach more than $295 billion in 2015.
+Total person-trip volume is also on the rise, and a healthier domestic economy and a stronger U.S. dollar make it more affordable for businesses to put travelers on the road.